Understanding the Connection Between Gut Mucosa Damage and Parkinson's Disease: A Groundbreaking Exploration

 Introduction

-Parkinson’s disease abbreviated as PD is a progressive neurological disease characterized by motor control dysfunction and reducing an individual life quality.
-Previous studies have revealed a very interesting correlation that some people who have compromised gut mucosa lining are susceptible to Parkinson’s disease.
-As many as 97,000 Australians and nearly one million people in the USA have PD, hence identifying this link may help prevent these diseases and/or develop new treatments.
+Parkinson's disease, abbreviated as PD, is a progressive neurological disease characterized by motor control dysfunction and reducing an individual's life quality.
+Previous studies have revealed a very interesting correlation: some people who have compromised gut mucosa lining are susceptible to Parkinson’s disease.
+As many as 97,000 Australians and nearly one million people in the USA have PD; hence, identifying this link may help prevent these diseases and/or develop new treatments.

-Today, packaged bottled water can be widely regarded as a beverage that has achieved something special, a beverage most likely embraced by millions of people worldwide, if it had not existed before.
+Today, packaged bottled water can be widely regarded as a beverage that has achieved something special.
+It would most likely be embraced by millions of people worldwide if it had not existed before.

-The term gut-brain axis represents interactions happening between the gut and the brain relatively in two directions.
-This is done through the vagus nerve and a variety of using biochemical messengers through which gut microbiota can affect the brain.
+The gut-brain axis represents interactions between the gut and the brain in two directions.
+This is done through the vagus nerve and various biochemical messengers through which gut microbiota can affect the brain.
 The disruption of the preserved balance of the gut mucosa, the thin lining of the intestines, may result in neurological illnesses, including Parkinson’s.

-Parkinson Disease and guts mucosa damage and its consequences .
+Parkinson's disease and gut mucosa damage and its consequences.

-According to the current studies, the possibility of developing Parkinson’s doubles, if the gut mucosa is compromised.
-A regular intestine lining means that there is a barrier that shields the body from inflammation and lets toxins chocking the body enter the blood stream.
-Nevertheless, when this barrier is disrupted, it is called ‘leaky gut,’ whereby toxins and pro-inflammatory molecules such as lipopolysaccharides LPS enter the circulatory system and stimulate neuroinflammation.
+According to the current studies, the possibility of developing Parkinson’s doubles if the gut mucosa is compromised.
+A regular intestine lining means that there is a barrier that shields the body from inflammation and lets toxins choking the body enter the bloodstream.
+Nevertheless, when this barrier is disrupted, it is called a ‘leaky gut,’ whereby toxins and pro-inflammatory molecules such as lipopolysaccharides (LPS) enter the circulatory system and stimulate neuroinflammation.

 Diagram: The Pathophysiology of Gut Mucosa Damage Leading to Parkinson's.